open/close all folders

 - Battle in the Center of the Mind: What this fight seems to be, with the real, handicapped, and normal-looking Simon battling with his depressed and dark self.

-- Blood-Splattered Warrior: He will be covered in blood from what he's experienced, including the blood from the gunshot that The Doctor inflicted and the gunshot in his head, that real Simon will attempt to do.
+- Blood-Splattered Warrior: He will be covered in blood from what he's experienced, including the blood from the gunshot that The Doctor inflicted and the gunshot in his head, that real Simon will attempt to do, looking no different than many of the monsters you've killed to get this far.

 - This Is Gonna Suck: When the screen goes black and white in Co-op and the theme song starts to play.
 Expect an Oh, Crap! or several from your buddies.
 Conveniently, this theme song has the alternate name called 'fucked'.